-Readers of this report will receive the most current executive education partner criteria.
-Organizations, both clients and providers, will understand what has changed, what's needed now, and what further can be done to succeed in uncertain times.
-Based on the research, the conclusions and implications from the authors should be valuable inputs for executive education procurers and providers.
+Readers of this report will understand the effects the pandemic had on executive education.
+Organizations will appreciate what has changed, what's needed now, and what further can be done to succeed in uncertain times.
+This updated information will be very helpful in creating a path forward.
+Considering the research findings, the suggestions and recommendations from the authors will be valuable inputs to determine how executive education has added value in the past, present, and future.